Best Open Source OCR Tools & Models in 2026 — Developer’s Guide

 What is Open-Source OCR?

-To make this guide practical, we focused on how each OCR tool performs against real-world document challenges rather than running exhaustive benchmarks.
+To make this guide practical, we focused on how each open-source OCR tools performs against real-world document challenges rather than running exhaustive benchmarks.

 Our evaluation centered on three key criteria: